 4. Takes the Time to Understand Your Business

 Every business, even those in the same industry, are different.
 Some may focus on price (eg. Walmart) while others focus on service (eg. Nordstrom).
-A website designer that takes the time to discuss your business’ advantages, goals, and shortcomings has you best interests in mind.
+A website designer that takes the time to discuss your business’s advantages, goals, and shortcomings has your best interests in mind.
 More importantly, they will build a website specific to your business and its goals which will lead to a higher conversion rate every time.
-Do-it-yourself website builder sites and designers that use templates have to follow a pre-set layout and cannot produce websites that cater to the goals of your specific business.
+Do-it-yourself website builder sites and designers that use templates have to follow a preset layout and cannot produce websites that cater to the goals of your specific business.

 5. Is Candid With You During the Entire Project